Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: The linear theory of firehose instabilities in high- plasmas

 This bound can be satisfied near marginality of the non-resonant firehose instability provided that $\beta_{\|i} \gtrsim 7$.
 Thus, in stark contrast to plasmas with $\beta_{\|i} \sim 1$~\citep[see, e.g,][]{Hellinger_2001}, the resonant parallel firehose instability is unimportant in $\beta_{\|i} \gg 1$ plasma.

 The relative inefficacy of the resonant parallel firehose instability in high-$\beta$ plasma has a simple physical explanation.
 As was mentioned in section~\ref{linfiretheory_review}, the instability is driven by resonant wave-particle interactions: specifically, right-handed circularly polarised hydromagnetic waves drain energy from gyroresonant particles with parallel velocities $v_{\|} =(\omega + \Omega_i)/k_{\|} \approx v_{\mathrm{th}i}/k_{\|} \rho_i$.
 In a plasma with $\beta_i \sim \Delta_i^{-1} \gg 1$, the gyroresonant particles have characteristic velocities $v_{\|} \sim \Delta_i^{-1/2} v_{\mathrm{th}i}$ that are much greater than the ion thermal velocity.
 This reveals why the growth rates of the unstable modes are very small: due to their long wavelengths, the hydromagnetic waves can only interact resonantly with suprathermal ions, of which there is only a small number compared with the thermal population.
 The stabilising action of cyclotron damping is weak on such modes, which in turn allows even a small anisotropy to be able to overcome this damping.
-However, for shorter wavelength modes, cyclotron damping is simply too strong for the instability to operate.
+However, for shorter wavelength modes, cyclotron damping is simply too strong for the instability to operate. { This conclusion is consistent with the findings of~\citet{Matteini_2006}, who presented evidence of distribution functions becoming less distorted by resonant interactions as $\beta_i$ was increased in one-dimensional expanding-box simulations of firehose-unstable plasma with $\beta_i \leq 10$; this finding was attributed to the particles that were resonant with parallel firehose modes being increasingly suprathermal.}

 While the resonant parallel firehose instability is generically unimportant in high-$\beta_i$ plasmas with bi-Maxwellian ion distributions, this conclusion does not necessarily hold for plasmas with non-bi-Maxwellian distributions.
 Indeed, we will show that right-handed circularly-polarised modes can be destabilised by the distribution function that naturally arises during the nonlinear evolution of the oblique firehose instability.
 These `secondary parallel firehose modes' are characterised and discussed in section~\ref{sec:sims:res:secondparfirehose}.